amareswar-n/amareswar-n/README.md

 My name is AmAr, and this is my "About Me" stuff...

 I'm a self-taught software developer, and currently a **Data Engineer** for TATA CONSULTANCY SERVICES.
-I am a firm believer in **"Lifelong Learning"** and spend much of my time [skilling, reskilling & upskilling](https://bangaloremirror.indiatimes.com/bangalore/others/upskill-or-be-left-behind/articleshow/72705220.cms) the Technical skills.
+I am a firm believer in **"Lifelong Learning"** and spend much of the time skilling, reskilling & [upskilling](https://bangaloremirror.indiatimes.com/bangalore/others/upskill-or-be-left-behind/articleshow/72705220.cms) my Technical skills.
 There have been many good people who have assited me in learning this craft, and I try to pay that forward by helping others who may be newer than me.

-A good overview of my work is hosted here in github as public repositories
+An overview of my work is hosted here in github as public repositories:
 | Repository    | Description |
 | ------------- | ------------- |
 | [Toolkit](https://github.com/amareswar-n/ToolKit)  | contains code snippets & templates to simplify or demonstate usage of ceratin features   |